swarupsro/pnote/README.md

-# PTNCT
+# VAPT

-Penetration Testing Notes on Cherry Tree
+Vulnerability Assessment and Penetration Testing Notes on Cherry Tree